vrushalrt/myeshop-nagels-task/README.md

 - Symfony CLI 5.9 or higher (OPTIONAL)
 - Docker

+###   Note
+- .env file already configured for symfony and docker

 # Docker

 1. Navigate to the "docker" directory within the project files.